Semi-Quantum Money: Introduction

 All quantum money schemes consist of three parts: $\keygen$, which generates a key, $\mint$ which uses the key to issue a new quantum money state, and $\verify$ which tests whether an alleged money state is legitimate.
 There are two main categories of quantum money: private and public.
 In a private setting, the key is required to run the verification.
 On the other hand, in a public quantum money scheme, $\keygen$ generates a secret/public key-pair, where the secret key is used in $\mint$ and the public key is used in $\verify$.
 In this work we deal both with private and public schemes.

-A variant of quantum money called classically verifiable quantum money was introduced in~\cite{gavinsky12quantum} (see also~\cite{GK15,PYJ+12,BS16}): the money is verified via an interactive protocol between the user and the bank.
+A variant of quantum money called classically verifiable quantum money was introduced in~\cite{Gav12} (see also~\cite{PYJ+12,MVW13,GK15,BS16,AA17,AGKZ20}): the money is verified via an interactive protocol between the user and the bank.
 This protocol requires a quantum computer for the user, a classical computer for the bank, and classical communication between them.
 In a classical verification, the banknote is always measured and destroyed.
 This destructive measurement makes sure it cannot be reused\footnote{This is not problematic; the bank would simply mint a new banknote and send it, through a quantum channel, to the receiver.
 The concept of non-reusable money is not a new one; in fact, an otherwise secure quantum money scheme could sometimes be broken if banknotes are reused (see \cite{BNSU14, Lut10, Aar09}).}.

 In this work, we introduce a new variant of classically verifiable quantum money: semi-quantum money.
 In this setting, the minting also shares this property, i.e., it is a protocol that involves \emph{both} the bank \emph{and} the user, and requires only classical resources from the bank.
-In standard quantum money, in contrast, minting is a quantum algorithm run by the bank, which sends the output -- the quantum money state -- to the user, via a quantum channel.
+In standard quantum money, in contrast, minting is a quantum algorithm run by the bank, which sends the output --- the quantum money state --- to the user, via a quantum channel.

-In semi-quantum money, the money state is generated by the \emph{user} -- this concept seems somewhat counter intuitive with regard to the standard notion of banks; if banknotes are generated by the user, couldn't the user create as many notes as he or she pleases?
+In semi-quantum money, the money state is generated by the \emph{user}.
+This concept seems somewhat counterintuitive; if banknotes are generated by the user, could the user not create as many notes as he or she pleases?
 The key point of the minting process is the protocol between the user and the bank: the user is supposed to generate a superposition over two registers using information provided by the bank, measure one of the registers, and report the result back to the bank.
-If the user will try to repeat the same procedure, the measurement outcome -- as well as the post-measured state -- will be different with overwhelming probability.
+If the user will try to repeat the same procedure, the measurement outcome --- as well as the post-measured state --- will be different with overwhelming probability.
 As far as the authors are aware, no prior work considered classical minting.

 The fact that semi-quantum money is also classically verifiable means that instead of sending the quantum state to the bank for verification, the user and the bank run a classical interactive verification protocol that tests the validity of the money.
 Semi-quantum money got its name from the fact that the minting and verification protocols require only classical resources (communication and computation) from the bank.